Beilis affair: Public reaction

-Among Beilis's defenders were prominent Russian nationalists and antisemites, such as the editors of the newspaper Kievlyanin, Dmitry Pikhno and, after his death, Vasily Shulgin.
+Among Beilis' defenders were prominent Russian nationalists and antisemites, such as the editors of the newspaper Kievlyanin, Dmitry Pikhno and, after his death, Vasily Shulgin.
 On May 30, 1912, Pikhno published Krasovsky's exposés under the headline "You yourselves offer human sacrifices!" which immediately became a topic of discussion in the Duma.
-From the first day of the trial, Shulgin began publishing a series of articles in Kievlyanin sharply criticizing the prosecution:You don't need to be a lawyer, just a sensible person, to understand that the accusation against Beilis is nonsense that any defense attorney could easily dismantle.
-One cannot help but feel ashamed for the Kiev prosecutor's office and for all of Russian justice, which dared to face the judgment of the entire world with such feeble evidence.Shulgin's opinion carried significant weight.
+From the first day of the trial, Shulgin began publishing a series of articles in Kievlyanin sharply criticizing the prosecution:

+You don't need to be a lawyer, just a sensible person, to understand that the accusation against Beilis is nonsense that any defense attorney could easily dismantle.
+One cannot help but feel ashamed for the Kiev prosecutor's office and for all of Russian justice, which dared to face the judgment of the entire world with such feeble evidence.

+Shulgin's opinion carried significant weight.
 As Maurice Samuel writes, "coming from a well-known monarchist and antisemite, this article reverberated like a thunderclap across Russia, with its echo resonating in the Western world".
 Mikhail Menshikov acknowledged that Shulgin, "with a few newspaper lines, ground the two-year work of the Kiev prosecutor's office, approved by the highest judicial authorities, into dust".

 The government countered critics of the trial with repressive measures.
 According to various sources, between 66 and 102 cases of press repression were recorded during and in connection with the trial.
 According to Leon Trotsky, 34 fines totaling 10,400 rubles were imposed, 30 publications were confiscated, four editors were arrested, and two newspapers were shut down before the trial.
-Alexander Tager claims that six editors were arrested, eight were prosecuted, 36 newspapers were confiscated, three were closed, and 43 fines totaling 12,850 rubles were issued.
+Aleksandr Tager claims that six editors were arrested, eight were prosecuted, 36 newspapers were confiscated, three were closed, and 43 fines totaling 12,850 rubles were issued.